 The Miami-Dade County Complete Streets Design Guidelines fulfills one of the critical action items established in the Safer People, Safer Streets Local Action Plan.
 Preparation of the Complete Streets Design Guidelines was made possible through funding from the Florida Department of Health (FDOH) and Miami-Dade County.
-To help execute this project, Miami-Dade County partnered with the engineering and planning consulting firm Kimley-Horn and Associates to prepare the Complete Streets Design Guidelines and Urban Health Solutions to conduct public engagement opportunities that informed the final draft of this report.
-Efforts were guided with the assistance of the Local Action Team (LAT) for Safer People, Safer Streets appointed by Miami-Dade Mayor Carlos A. Gimenez and Chairman of Neat Streets Miami (NSM) Miami-Dade Commissioner Dennis C. Moss, District 9.
+To help execute this project, Miami-Dade County partnered with the engineering and planning consulting firm Kimley-Horn and Associates to prepare the Complete Streets Design Guidelines and Urban Health Solutions to conduct public engagement events.
+Efforts were guided with the assistance of the Local Action Team (LAT) for Safer People, Safer Streets appointed by Miami-Dade Mayor Carlos A. Gimenez and Chairman of Neat Streets Miami Miami-Dade Commissioner Dennis C. Moss, District 9.